MLB: Harper’s Mike Trout Talk Leads To Tampering Call

 When the Philadelphia Phillies signed Bryce Harper to a 13-year, $330 million contract on February 28, attention soon turned to whether the Phillies might also pursue Mike Trout, another superstar outfielder with ties to the area, if he reaches free agency in two years.

-In a Sports Illustrated story about the signing of Harper the day after the signing, a Phillies club source was quoted as saying that the team had keeping future money in reserve for Trout in mind this offseason.
+In a Sports Illustrated story about the signing of Harper the day after the signing, a Phillies club source was quoted as saying that the team had to keep future money in reserve for Trout in mind this offseason.
 When Harper was introduced in a press conference at the Phillies’ spring training facility Saturday (per The Inquisitr), he said, in reference to Trout, “there’s another guy that comes off the books in two years, we’ll see what happens with him.”

-And then Harper, in an interview Tuesday on WIP in Philadelphia, actually mentioned Trout by name, in the course of saying that he plans to recruit free agents to join him with the Phillies.
+And then Harper, in an interview Tuesday on WIP in Philadelphia, actually mentioned Trout by name in the course of saying that he plans to recruit free agents to join him with the Phillies.

 “If you don’t think I’m gonna call Mike Trout to come to Philly in 2020, you’re crazy,” Harper said in the interview.